DSXiangLi/DecryptPrompt/README.md

     - LEARNING PERFORMANCE-IMPROVING CODE EDITS
     - Large Language Models are Versatile Decomposers: Decompose Evidence and Questions for Table-based Reasoning
     - Tab-CoT: Zero-shot Tabular Chain of Thought
+    - Chain of Code: Reasoning with a Language Model-Augmented Code Emulator
 - 原理分析
     - Towards Understanding Chain-of-Thought Prompting: An Empirical Study of What Matters  :star:
     - TEXT AND PATTERNS: FOR EFFECTIVE CHAIN OF THOUGHT IT TAKES TWO TO TANGO